 If you do a quick Google search on raw milk vs pasteurized milk you can get lost in the plethora of information and sometimes heated debate about this subject very easily.

-But what’s the fuss all about and how does it relate to Cheese Making?
+But what’s the fuss all about milk and how does it affect Cheese Making?